brutella/hkcam/SNAPSHOTS.md

 Taking snapshots of a security camera is an essential feature.
 For example you want to take a snapshot once motion is detected in room.
-But the HomeKit Accessory Protocol doesn't define it in the specification, there is currently no IP-camera which supports that via HomeKit.
+But the HomeKit Accessory Protocol doesn't define it in the specification, there is currently no IP camera which supports that via HomeKit.

 `hkcam` implements *Persistent Snapshots* with custom HomeKit characteristics.
 This means you can use this feature in HomeKit scenes and automations.